kendo1234/k6-examples/README.txt

+K6 is a powerful framework for performance testing APIs.
+It uses JavaScript and a BDD-style DSL.

+For more info check the docs - https://k6.io/

 SCRIPTS AND WHAT THEY DO

 Basic Script: hits an http endpoint with, add users and duration with following command - k6 run --vus 10 --duration 30s basicscript.js